Metrics

 Category: Success-based

-Definition: The ratio of successfully fulfilled requests to the total number of requests received within the simulation period.
+Definition: The ratio of successfully served customers to the total number of customers within the simulation period.

-Adjustment for different settings: A request is considered successfully fulfilled if and only if all passengers associated with that specific request have been dropped off at their designated destinations.
+Adjustment for different settings: A customers is served successfully if the customer was dropped off at the designated destinations.

 Unit: Dimensionless (ratio).